LibraryCarpentry/lc-wikidata/episodes/05-intro_to_querying.md

 ```
 #defaultView:ImageGrid
-#Normally, the default output is a table, but with the DefaultView we can directly specify that the results should be   displayed in a grid
+#Normally, the default output is a table, but with the defaultView we can directly specify that the results should be displayed in a grid

 SELECT ?item ?itemLabel ?itemPic
 #Show me the item, label and the picture of it.